poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 Such functions are forbidden from using named arguments _if_ they are overloaded based on them.
 If they are not, the function can be uniquely identified by just its name even for FFI, which is the point of this attribute.
-Such functions would still be a warn-by-default lint because having different calling styles for FFI and Rust seems like a Bad Idea(TM).
+Such functions would still be a warn-by-default lint because having different calling styles for FFI and Rust seems like a Bad Idea(TM) in most cases.

 This allows Rust code to call such function using named arguments while C code will not have to use them, and thus makes the following example valid: